retaildevcrews/asb-spark/challenges/deploy-loderunner/README.md

     args:
         -l  "1000", -r, -s https://<your subdomain name>.aks-sb.com, -f memory-benchmark.json , --prometheus

-### Bonus
-Modified arguments to have Loderunner (lr8) generate approximately 50 req/sec.

 ### Validate

-After have applied your yaml file you can check your pod log as follow:
+After have applied your yaml file you can check your pod logs as follow:

 ```bash